 Setting the Stage

 Where and when a family portrait is taken can have a huge effect on the final result.
 Taking that into consideration, it is best to stage the photos somewhere with minimal amount of people in the background so that the shots feature just the family members.
 Some scenic locations tend to draw large crowds, but crowds can sometimes be avoided if the shoot takes place during certain times of day.
-Simple backgrounds, for instance trees or the ocean, are hard to go wrong with.
+Simple backgrounds, for instance, trees or the ocean, are hard to go wrong with.
+But, if you really want to spice up your photographs, get the man in your life some Christmas beard lights!
+You can also use paper backdrops.
+This will help to create a cohesive look for your photos and can add an extra layer of realism.
+There are many different types of papers available, so it’s important to find one that suits your style and the location where you will be taking the photos.

 Related to taking the photos at certain times of day is picking a time and place with optimal lighting.
 Harsh sunlight can cause those in the portrait to squint if they are facing the sun, and sunlight can cause unflattering shadows and light-spits that might reduce the quality of the photos.
 Somewhere with shade is ideal, but if a sunny location is a must, the sun can be combatted by adjusting camera settings.